We're offering 100 full scholarships for students from Turkey and Syria.

 Can I try out one of our programmes?
 Do you offer a trial period?

-After you enrol, you can try out the online learning programme you’ve applied for, for four weeks free of charge and without any obligation.
+When you start your studies, you can try out the online learning programme you’ve applied for, for one month without any obligation.
 During this time, all IU offers and services will be available to you.
-If you are not happy with the online programme, you can leave it within these four weeks, no strings attached.
+If you are not happy with the online programme, you can cancel your contract within this one month, and you will not be charged any fees.

 If you like your studies, you can simply continue studying after the trial period has ended.
 In this case, your first month will count as a regular study period for which a fee will be charged.
 We’ll only charge you for the first month after the end of the trial phase.

-Please note: The 1 month trial is only available for IU’s Online Studies programmes.
+Please note: The one month trial is only available for IU’s Online Studies programmes.

 What documents do I need send via post?
 When do I need to send them?